openethereum/openethereum.github.io/Permissioning.md

 More are being implemented.

 For each consensus engine, there are two main varieties of permissioned validation: Proof-of-Authority and Proof-of-Stake.
-In Proof-of-Authority, validators typically represent some real world entities, which prevents Sybil attacks.
+In Proof-of-Authority, validators typically represent some real-world entities, which prevents Sybil attacks.
 These authorities can be added and removed according to a set of rules, such as via a voting process.
 The rules are specified in a smart contract on the blockchain.
-Proof-of-Stake on the other hand, relies on security deposits.
+Proof-of-Stake, on the other hand, relies on security deposits.
 This means that validators are added after submitting a sufficient amount of valuable tokens, which can be taken away in the case of misbehaviour.

 In both cases, Parity Ethereum is able to automatically detect faults in the consensus process and respond immediately.
 Two types of misbehaviour are possible: malicious and benign.
 When a malicious misbehaviour is detected by a node, a proof of misbehaviour can be provided to the contract.
 Benign misbehaviour is more speculative: a node can be never sure if it actually occurred (e.g. differentiating between downtime and a network partition).